-The number of civil actions is still low, but is increasing.
+Civil actions are still rare, but are increasing in frequency.
 The majority of private lawsuits in Turkish antitrust enforcement are based on allegations of refusal to supply and price manipulation.
 Civil damage claims are usually settled among the involved parties prior to a court rendering judgment.

-Similar to US antitrust enforcement, the most distinctive feature of Turkish competition law is that it provides for civil lawsuits for treble damages, and so supplements administrative enforcement with private lawsuits.
-Articles 57 et seq of the Competition Law entitle any legal or real person injured in their business or property by reason of anything forbidden in the antitrust laws, to sue the violators for three times their damages, plus litigation costs and attorney fees.
+Similar to US antitrust enforcement, the most distinctive feature of Turkish competition law is that it provides for civil lawsuits for treble damages and therefore supplements administrative enforcement with private lawsuits.
+Articles 57 et seq of the Competition Law entitle any legal or natural person injured in their business or property by reason of anything forbidden in the antitrust laws to sue the violators for three times their damages, plus litigation costs and attorney fees.
 The case must be brought before the competent general civil court.
-In practice, courts do not usually engage in an analysis as to whether there is a condemnable anticompetitive agreement or concerted practice, and wait for the Board to render its opinion on the matter, therefore treating the issue as a pre-judicial question.
+In practice, courts do not usually engage in an analysis as to whether there is a condemnable anticompetitive agreement or concerted practice and wait for the Board to render its opinion on the matter, therefore treating the issue as a pre-judicial question.
 As courts usually wait for the Board's decision, the court's decision can be obtained in a shorter period as compared to regular full judiciary processes in follow-on actions.